Kim Kardashian seeks White House pardon for imprisoned great-grandma Alice Marie Johnson, report says

 Kardashian West has discussed the possibility of President Trump pardoning the 62-year-old with Jared Kushner, the president’s son-in-law, according to Mic.
 These conversations have taken place over the past few months but have increased recently, Mic reported.

-Johnson was first convicted of drug conspiracy and money laundering in 1997, her first offense, according to a 2013 Mic profile.
-She became involved with cocaine dealers after she lost her job, her son was killed, she and her husband divorced and her home was foreclosed on, Mic reported.
+Johnson was arrested in 1993 and convicted of drug conspiracy and money laundering in 1997, according to a Mic profile.
+She became involved with cocaine dealers after she lost her job, her son was killed, she and her husband divorced and her home was foreclosed on, Mic reported in 2013.

 According to Mic, Johnson said she did not sell drugs or make deals but did admit to acting as an intermediary for those involved, passing along messages.
 She was given life in prison -- without parole.